-There’s no shortage of culinary delights in the Stellenbosch region, and the Bottelary Hills Wine Route in particular is home to some wonderful wine estates – Beyerskloof, Groenland, Kaapzicht and Hartenberg, to name a few.
+There’s no shortage of culinary delights in the Stellenbosch region, and the Bottelary Hills Wine Route in particular is home to some wonderful wine estates – Kaapzicht, Mooiplaas, Hazendal, Bellevue and Hartenberg, to name a few.
 Most of the farms have been family-owned for generations, and that familial feel permeates the area, welcoming visitors from near and far.

-So, when we heard that the farms in the area had teamed up with one of South Africa’s top chefs and acclaimed restauranteur – George Jardine – we went digging for more.
+So, when we heard that the local farms had teamed up with one of South Africa’s top chefs and acclaimed restauranteur – George Jardine – we went digging for more.

-On 28 May, 27 August and 19 November 2017, join George as he rustles up a series of delicious three-course Sunday lunches at one of the farms on the Bottelary Hills Wine Route.
-Unsurprisingly, each of these feasts will be perfectly paired with a selection of wonderful wines from the region.
+On 27 August and 19 November 2017, join George as he rustles up a series of delicious three-course Sunday lunches at one of the farms on the Bottelary Hills Wine Route.
+Unsurprisingly, both of these feasts will be perfectly paired with a selection of wonderful wines from the region.

 27 August: Kaapzicht Wine Estate, whose rich granite soils coupled with the cool ocean breeze creates full-bodied fruity wines